DavidDock/ElephantMouseMonkey/TESTING.md

 ### Problems highlighted and how they were fixed

 * The 404 page had a contrast issue with the text color.
-  I change the text to black to fix the problem.
+  I changed the text to black to fix the problem.

 * Large images affecting the performance score.
   All the images and gif was changed to webp files to reduce size and I scaled down the images to reduce further.
 This helped the performance score to get to 100 on desktop.
 Lighthouse was stating that these images affected the cache performance on the mobile device so the score was a bit lower than I would have liked.
 Cache issues are out of scope of this project but I will look into this in the future.